 Outside of the office Todd enjoys playing piano, bicycling, camping and hiking.
 His favorite architectural works include those designed by Santiago Calatrava, Antoni Guadi, and Zaha Hadid and he has a great love for local vernacular architecture as well.

 As Chief Marketing Officer, Zack develops and implements NK’s marketing and business development strategies to drive growth and support the firm’s mission.
-He oversees marketing, business development, PR, evangelism, and policy advocacy related to ultra-low-energy building design.
+He oversees marketing, business development, PR, evangelism, and policy advocacy related to zero carbon building design.

 Zack earned his BA from Stanford University in 1993, majoring in Human Biology with a concentration in Human Ecology.
 He began his professional career as the first staffer of the Coalition for a Livable Future, a Portland-based coalition of environmental, affordable housing, transportation reform, and smart growth advocacy organizations.
-He then co-led the performing arts group, Portland Taiko (taiko is Japanese for “drum”), building a national following and serving as a lead performer for the troupe.
+He then co-led the performing arts group, Portland Taiko (taiko is Japanese for “drum”), developing the organization, marketing national tours, and performing with the troupe.
 In 2007 he earned his graduate certificate in design from the Landscape Institute at Harvard’s Arnold Arboretum.
-After a few years as a designer he joined Hammer & Hand as Chief Evangelist to broadcast the builder’s pioneering Passive House work.
+After a short stint as a designer he returned to his marketing and sustainability roots, joining Passive House builder Hammer & Hand as Chief Evangelist.
+Zack joined NK in 2016.

 Zack lives in Seattle’s Wallingford neighborhood with his wife and their three kids.